mihailsalari/swift-mvp-injection/README.md

 **[MVP](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter)** (Model-View-Presenter) is a derivation of the model–view–controller architectural pattern, primarily used for building user interfaces.
 In MVP, the presenter embodies the "middle-man" functionality, consolidating all presentation logic.

+In the tech world, where launching swiftly is as vital as scalability, choosing the right architecture is crucial.
+That's where MVP+DI comes in as a game-changer.
+While MVP (Model-View-Presenter) carves a distinct space for user interface, data, and logic, ensuring clarity and flexibility, DI (Dependency Injection) amplifies this by offering dynamic dependency management.

+The brilliance of MVP+DI lies in its innate simplicity merged with scalability.
+For startups and small projects aiming for MVP (Minimum Viable Product) releases, this combination is optimal.
+It allows a project to start on a lean foundation but is inherently structured to accommodate growth and evolution.

+In essence, if you're envisioning a project that's compact at the outset but has grand ambitions, MVP+DI is the architectural duo you've been seeking.

 [![Swift Version](https://img.shields.io/badge/Swift-2.2--4.x-F16D39.svg?style=flat)](https://developer.apple.com/swift)

 ## Tutorials 📚